JoseMMorales/Grid-Layouts/README.md

 Function: [minmax](https://developer.mozilla.org/en-US/docs/Web/CSS/minmax())

-Handling sidebars in a website is pretty easy with GRID, just use grid-template-columns and minmax function to fit the element and decide how size will be based on your needs.
+Handling sidebars in a website is pretty easy with GRID, just use grid-template-columns and minmax function to fit the element into the layout.

 ### Desktop/Mobile Views
 <p align="center">